shaloms4/Movie-Recommender/README.md

 # Movie Recommender System

 This project is an AI-based movie recommender system that uses a dataset from Kaggle to suggest movies based on similarity.
-The recommendations are generated using various algorithms and the results are displayed in a Streamlit app.
+The recommendations are generated and displayed in a Streamlit app.

 ## Usage